-Thanksgiving Break is likely the first time your Deacs will be home for an extended period of time.
-Here are a few Dos and Don’ts to consider for your reunited family.
+Thanksgiving Break will soon here.
+This might be the first time you’ve had your student home since Move-In.
+Here are a few Dos and Don’ts to consider as you plan to have your Deac home for Thanksgiving.

 Ask them about their friends.
 Those are the important people surrounding your Deac.
 You’ll want to get to know them.